briancabacungan/Library-App/README.md

 # Library-App

-This project is a Library Application that allows a User to make a quick Book search.
-The app uses the Google Books API to provide the
+- This project is a Library Application that allows a User to make a quick Book search.
+The app uses the Google Books API to provide the:

     - Book Title
     - Book Author
     - Book Published Date
     - Book Description

 as well as a Buy Link to Purchase the Book from Google Books.
 (The Link is only allowed to be clicked on if it is sold/available on Google Books.
 Otherwise, the Buy Link will not be clickable).

 - The User uses the Search Bar to make Book searches, and the resuls will show up on the page.